techpixel/homebridge-repl/README.md

 # homebridge-repl

 Control your repls from Homekit via Homebridge.
-Currently in development.

 ![Screenshot of the Homebridge-repl Plugin in Homekit](Screenshot.png)